mendix/docs/content/developerportal/deploy/tencent-deploy.md

 There are two other tabs:

 * **Cluster Managers** – where you can see other people who have access to the cluster and can manage them
-* **Activity** – where you can see perform the following actions on the entire cluster:
+* **Activity** – where you can see perform the following actions on the entire cluster

 #### 3.2.1 Cluster Managers